Stofbrew/endoflife/index.md

 - Social media accounts
 - Licences and registration

-<a class="au-cta-link au-cta-link--dark" href="https://www.humanservices.gov.au/sites/default/files/documents/who-to-notify-checklist.pdf">See a checklist of services to contact – PDF
+<a class="au-cta-link" href="https://www.humanservices.gov.au/sites/default/files/documents/who-to-notify-checklist.pdf">See a checklist of services to contact – PDF
 </a>

 ### Certifying copies